 Being sick is a privilege for the children of these workers as well.
-Many people have to send their children to school with colds because they can’t afford to take a day off to take care of the sick kids.
-So now, we have a sick child spreading germs to other children, and we have a parent going to work and spreading their child’s illness to unsuspecting customers.
-All because a business can’t be bothered to offer employees the basic human dignity of being sick.
+Many send their children to school with colds because they can’t afford to take a day off to care for the sick kids.
+Imagine whether these children are capable of learning while suffering from chills, fevers, headaches, and sore throats.

 Being Sick Shouldn’t be a Privilege

 We can do way better than this in the wealthiest country in the world.
 Being sick shouldn’t be a privilege.
 It’s something that every single person on the planet goes through.

 People in any occupation should be allowed the basic human dignity of staying home with the flu, or taking care of sick children.